-Keeping track of the analytics related to your guest blog post will help you in determining which topics work best for a blog’s audience.
+Keeping track of the analytics related to your guest blog post will help you determine which topics work best for a blog’s audience.
 This will especially be helpful if you are going to become a regular contributor to a blog.

 Step #4: Getting to know the blog owner or editor

 Once you’ve lined up some potential guest blogging opportunities, your next job will be getting to know the blog owner or editor.
-This doesn’t have to be time consuming, just start by following and interacting with them on social media sites.
+This doesn’t have to be time consuming.
+Just start by following and interacting with that person on social media sites.
 Twitter is usually the easiest.
-Show interest in their blog by commenting and tweeting on posts.
+Show interest in his blog by commenting and tweeting on posts.
 Be sure to tweet the posts with the blog’s main Twitter handle in the tweet so they notice too!

 You can also try to get an introduction through a previous guest poster.
-If you know someone who has written for the blog before, ask them if they could introduce you to their contact.
-This could make a huge difference between your name being another in the inbox vs. someone the blog owner or editor will be on the lookout for.
+If you know someone who has written for the blog before, ask her if she could introduce you to her contact.
+This could make a huge difference between your name being just another solicitor in the inbox vs. someone the blog owner or editor will be on the lookout for.

 Another great way to get guest blogging gigs is through networking events.
-When you meet someone, get their business card and find out what their blog is.
-Then, after you get back to your home or office, check out their blog to see if it is a good fit.
-If you decide to contact them, gently remind them where you went and of your conversation.
-The fact that they will recognize you personally and not see you as a complete stranger will help in getting your post accepted.
+When you meet someone, get his business card and find out what his blog is.
+Then, after you get back to your home or office, check out his blog to see if it is a good fit.
+If you decide to contact your new contact, tactfully remind him where you met and of your conversation.
+The fact that your prospect will recognize you personally, and not see you as a complete stranger, will help you in getting your post accepted.

 Step #5: Learning the ropes

 Before you make contact about a guest post, be sure to fully review the guest blogging guidelines for that site.
-Every site has their own requirements.
+Every site has its own requirements.
 In particular, pay attention to…

-- What to Submit – Some blogs will only want writing samples, one or more topic ideas, or full posts.
+- What to Submit – The requests will vary from writing samples to one or more topic ideas to full posts.

 - Submission Format – Check the guidelines on how to submit a guest post.
-Some blogs will want you to send it via email in specific format (Word, Text file, or Google Doc), attach it to a comment form on the blog, or create an account on their blog and submit it through the dashboard fully formatted.
+Some blogs will want you to send it via email in a specific format (Word, Text file or Google Doc).
+Others will want you to attach it to a comment form on the blog.
+And still others will want you to create an account on their blog and submit it through the dashboard, fully formatted.

-- Topics – Just because you want to write about something it doesn’t mean they want you to write about it.
+- Topics – Just because you want to write about something doesn’t mean your hosts will want you to write about it.
 Be sure to stick to the topics that the blog specifies.
-If they don’t specify, take a look through their archives to note topics and level of posts (beginner, intermediate, or advanced information).
+If they don’t specify, take a look through their archives to note topics and level of posts (beginner, intermediate or advanced information).

 - Links – Some blogs allow you to include one or two self-serving links within your blog post, while others want you to steer clear of anything with your name on it outside of the author box.
 Also, watch out for blogs that might not allow you to have links to your site at all, even in your author box.